 The Strata Committee meet every quarter.
 If you have any questions or comments, please feel free to email the Strata Committee.

 There is no visitor parking within the Cadigal Terraces car park.

-General waste and recycling: every Thursday morning.
+General waste and recycling: early on every Thursday morning.

 For large or bulky items, book a pickup on the City of Sydney website.